MRYingLEE/ContextualChat/README.md

 # ContextualChat
-ContextualChat launches an XMPP MUC web chat (actually jcbrand/converse.js at https://github.com/jcbrand/converse.js) with a predefined topic according to the context.
+As a web chat demo, ContextualChat launches an XMPP MUC web chat (actually jcbrand/converse.js at https://github.com/jcbrand/converse.js) with a predefined topic according to the context.
 Instead usually people launches a chat by choosing a contact or MUC (group chat room) at first without context.
 BTW, this is a side product of my Hotline.Chat project.

 ## LIVE Demo
 A LIVE demo is at https://bizchat.us/roledemo/index.html.